Skip Navigation Website Accessibility

 How long does it take for E2E quilting?
 A: It depends on the longarm queue.
 We have white boards that we keep track of the customer name, date and size of quilt.
 We also keep a separate board for custom, which require more time because of limited staff that can perform this function.
 Quilting is done as first-come first-serve basis, except for rush quilts and important deadlines.
 Rush and important deadlines are periodically an exception, because we normally only get these requests every 3-4 weeks.

 Can I get the rush quilt done sooner?
 A: Yes.
 The definition of a rush quilt is one that will be put on the long arm within 2 business days (or sooner) of receipt.
 There is a $45 charge for rush on Throw size and bigger quilts.
 There is a $25 charge for rush on a baby quilt.
 We realize that life happens, and important projects don't always get sewn in time for special events, so we ask that people are accepting of these requests.
 In addition, we ask that quilters do not take advantage unnecessarily to get to the head of the line.
+The rush fee is not refundable.

 Do you offer a binding service?
 A: Yes.
 We offer the following - a) attach to front only; b) machine applied to both sides; c) machine applied one side/hand sewn down on the back.
 The most common requested is machine binding both sides, for .20 cents per linear inch.
 The hand binding is .30 cents per linear inch.
 Scalloped borders are .40 cents per linear inch hand binding.
 We request 2.5" strips, so please provide enough fabric to cut the number of strips needed.

 Do you sell batting?
-A: Yes, we sell Dream Cotton.
+A: Yes, we sell Quilters Dream Cotton.
 The following lofts are available: Request; Select; Deluxe; Poly; 80/20; Wool; Bamboo; Poly Puff.
 White and natural batting comes in most batting types.

 Can I use non-quilting material for my quilt back?
 A: Ideally the answer is "No".
 We prefer 100% quilting cotton, minky or batik fabrics for the backing.
 Please do not bring in knit fabrics or sheeting.
 We may call you and ask that the backing material be replaced.
 Please note that we want to provide consistent stitch quality and the thickness/quality of the fabric and batting has an impact.